VINIPOOH/ServletFinalProject/README.md

 Clone project to your local repository

+Enter your MySQL username and password into properties dbUser and dbPassword in file /resources/db/application.properties

 Run scripts from /resources/db/ folder to create database and tables and to insert data (sql.sql)